ThePrimeagen/fem-git/lessons/01-intro/D-config.md

 <br>

 ### Problem
-Create and add 3 values with the `section` `boot` but different keynames and we will use this for our platform for exploration.
+Create and add 3 values with the `section` `fem` (front end masters) but different keynames and we will use this for our platform for exploration.

 <br>
 <br>